amchiclet/loopgen/README.md

 LoopGen is a Python library that makes it easier to randomly generate programs with loops and arrays while still being able to control the overall generated structure of the program.

+The high-level usage is to create a skeleton, fill in the holes in the skeleton, create a pattern from the full skeleton, create an instance from the pattern, and finally generate code from the instance.

+The terms are described below.

 ## Concepts

 ### Skeletons